wp-plugins/comic-easel/readme.txt

 = The permalinks are not working to go to the comic =

 Go to your settings -> permalinks and just click save, the wp_rewrite will refresh.
-This generally happens after it is first installed and should not happen again.
+You need to go to the settings -> permalinks if you ever upgrade enable or disable the Comic Easel plugin.

 == Changelog ==